davidscholberg/goblocks/README.md

 * Update ticker handling to allow for times less than a second.
 * Add cli arg support.
 * Add color support.
-* Add a debug mode that pretty prints the JSON output.